Our 24-hour emergency hotline is 877-748-4464.

 How to Identify Our Pipelines

 Pipelines are buried for safety reasons.
 Since most pipelines are underground, pipeline markers are used to show their approximate location.
 Sinclair has installed pipeline markers at public road, rail and river crossings, and various other places along the pipeline's path.
 However, you should never assume the exact location of the line.
 Someone may have moved or removed the marker.
 It is a criminal offense to willfully deface, damage, remove or destroy a pipeline sign.
 Should you see a marker with a contact number other than 800-321-3994, please do not hesitate to dial either number.
 A Sinclair representative will be happy to 811 - Know what's below.
-Call before you dig.help.
+Call before you dig.

 Know What’s Below – Call Before You Dig!